-The Albers Summer Business Institute (SBI) at Seattle University is a credit-bearing, project-based summer business camp for high school students focused on social entrepreneurship.
+The Albers Summer Business Institute (SBI) at Seattle University is a credit-bearing, project-based summer business residency for high school students focused on social entrepreneurship.

-The program provides youth from African-American, Latino/Hispanic, Native American Indigenous, Pacific Islander, Hmong American, and Nepalese American heritages the opportunity to explore entrepreneurship, data visualization, economics, and more.
-Thanks to the support of our gracious sponsors, the two-week-long program is free to apply, has a $50 registration deposit, and operates on an equitable tiered scholarship support model for program tuition.
+The program provides youth of African-American, Latinx/Hispanic, Native American Indigenous, Pacific Islander, and South Asian racial and ethnic identities the opportunity to explore entrepreneurship, data visualization, and other business concepts and functions in more depth.
+Thanks to the support of our gracious sponsors, the program is free to apply and has a $50 registration deposit.

-Do you have a high school student (currently in grade 9, 10, or 11) interested in entrepreneurship?
-Are they interested in experiencing college-level business, marketing, and economics classes?
+Do you have a high school student (currently in grade 9, 10, or 11) interested in business?
+Are they interested in experiencing college-level entrepreneurship, marketing, and economics classes?
 SBI is a great way for them to sample the instruction, interactions, and opportunities that business school offers.

 For 20 years, the Summer Business Institute has given rising high school sophomores, juniors, and seniors a rare sneak peek of life at business school.
 For one week, they get to experience: